TimelessP/wartime/README.md

 ## Game Rules

-> TODO: The game rules are still being written.
+The game rules are available as a [digital download](wartime-rules.md).

 ## Licence